volt-protocol/whitepaper/README.md

 # Cross Chain
 The Volt Protocol cross-layer mechanisms will emphasize simplicity.

-VOLT is currently available on both Abritrum One and Ethereum mainnet.
+VOLT is currently available on both Arbitrum Nitro and Ethereum mainnet.
 In principle VOLT minting and redemption can be performed on any chain; in practice it will be restricted to trustless Layer Two networks on Ethereum (or those well on their way to trustlessness).
 Volt Protocol will NOT deploy PCV into any non-L1 yield venues in the initial version, as this adds unreasonable complexity to PCV and yield accounting.

 ## Liquidity Management
 When a Peg Stability Module on a given L2 is above its target reserves by a certain threshold, a permissionless autotask will remove idle funds to L1 for market governance to allocate.
 This does not require any cross chain state observations, simply a transfer of stablecoins from L2 to L1.
 The total amount of funds moved from L2 to L1 is tracked in an accumulator.